United States

 Conclusion

-The Munchkin is a cat that defies expectations.
+The Munchkin is a cat that defies expectations at every turn.
 They don’t know they are small, and they certainly don’t act like it.
-If you can look past the controversy and the short legs, you will find a brave, confident, and endlessly entertaining friend who proves that height is just a number.
+If you can look past the controversy and appreciate what they genuinely are—brave, confident, endlessly entertaining, and possessed of an irrepressible personality—you will find in the Munchkin a companion who proves, definitively, that height is just a number.

 Key Characteristics